EdamAme-x/EdamAme-x/README.md

 y/o = 13 ~ 14

-Programming / Activity start date: 2023 5/1

-Create some LINE tools
+I created some LINE tools.
 The tool was used by more than 5000 people a day.

-I create Japan's first OpenChat AI bot.

 ### I can ${skill}
 - create server